spolks-2013-2014-sem1/050502_protko/README.md

 Research of socket programming.
 All programs tested under Debian Squeeze.

-## Dependencies
+## Build

+This implementation requires:
-All programs requires python 2.7.* to be installed
+* python 2.7.* to be installed
+* virtualenv package to be installed (if you don't want to mess your environment with my modules)

+To install virtualenv just run
+ `sudo pip install virtualenv`

+Then you can run `make`

+## Usage
 **Note**: Programs uses ``logging`` module, so if you need to see all debug stuff, you'll need to run program you want with ``--verbose`` flag

-## Usage
-To run program just execute command ``python labN``, where N is number of program.

-Each program contains detailed instructions, which may be viewed by running target program with ``-h`` flag

 To generate random file of fixed size you may want to use command `head -c 100000 /dev/urandom > dummy`, which will generate file `dummy` with size of 100000 bytes